pinwheelovefaye/academic-kickstart/content/publication/report10/index.md

 ---

-This web appendix is for the preprint [Levels and trends in the sex ratio at birth in seven provinces of Nepal between 1980 and 2016 with probabilistic projections to 2050: a Bayesian modeling approach](https://www.fengqingchao.com/publication/preprint3/).
+This web appendix is for [Estimation and probabilistic projection of levels and trends in the sex ratio at birth in seven provinces of Nepal from 1980 to 2050: a Bayesian modeling approach](https://www.fengqingchao.com/publication/journal-article12/).